Introduction#

 includes functionality spanning photometry, photogrammetry, colorimetry; while also being sufficient to support the book Robotics, Vision & Control.

-This sections provides some examples, but full details are given in The Image object for image operations and processing.
+This sections provides some examples, but full details are given in The Image object.

 The remainder of this section provides a brief overview of the key features of the